STNETRadio/Doc/stnetid/home.md

 ### 2. Log in again

-You need to log in again using your @stnetradio.co or @team.stnetradio.co email address to log in using STNET ID.
+You need to log in again using your @stnetradio.com or @team.stnetradio.com email address to log in using STNET ID.

 ### 3. Log in to STNET ID